Username-ejg-not-available/eecs510-functions/README.md

 ### FunctionsNFA
 Various NFA functions:
 * setSigma(list)
-Same as DFA, except to accomadate for the fact that epsilon is technically in sigma, you must also include "\n", which represents epsilon.
+Same as DFA, except to accommodate for the fact that epsilon is technically in sigma, you must also include "\n", which represents epsilon.
 `nfa.setSigma(["a","b", "\n"])`
 * DELTA(letter, current state [optional parameter, defaults to start state])
 Same as dfa, returns list if there are multiple transistions, None if there are none